Hallburn Community Benefit Fund Criteria

 - Projects that are narrowly religious in focus or that support a party political campaign.

-- Works considered a statutory responsibility, such as scheduled transport services, works to public highways and public car parks, or projects the responsibility of the LEA
+- Works considered a statutory duty, such as scheduled transport services, works to public highways and public car parks, or projects the responsibility of the LEA

 The main criteria used when assessing applications received will be: